krrishd/site/public/work-raw/helix.md

 ## Concept

 I built Helix with three other people at [PennApps](//pennapps.com), the University of Pennsylvania's hackathon in partnership with [Major League Hacking](//mlh.io).
-We won two prizes: Best Health Hack, and Best Consumer Health Hack.
+We won two prizes: **Best Health Hack, and Best Consumer Health Hack**.

 Helix is a doctor-patient relationship management platform that essentially allows the doctor to do several things, including: